(A closer look at Oxfordshire independent retailers...)

 Beautifully curated products lining the shelves can also create a beautiful selfie backdrop.

 What experiences could you offer in your shop to bring customers to your door?
-Please leave a comment or post a photo of what you're doing in your space - I'd love to see and share it with the rest of the retail community.
+Please leave a comment or post a photo of what you're doing in your space - I'd love to see it.

 Get in touch if you would like to talk more about any of the tips mentioned in the blog, or how I can work with you to take your retail space to the next level.